 AMOS supports the conservation and ecologically sustainable development and use of natural resources, for the benefit of current and future generations, through the promotion of sustainable and ethical hunting.
 The protection and the conservation of a species-rich and healthy wild fauna, and securing their livelihoods while respecting the local customs, traditions and culture; and the promotion of environmental, natural and animal welfare and the maintenance and improvement of the existing natural habitats.

 Zimbabwe Professional Hunters & Guides Association (ZPHGA)

 This is an association dedicated to the perusal of ethical, sportsmanlike principles and to promote sustainable wildlife utilisation for the benefit of wildlife conservation, the people of Zimbabwe and those who visit Zimbabwe.
 We aim to maintain the highest standards of professionalism amongst our members, and are committed to the training and education of future hunters and guides in the industry in Zimbabwe.

 Operators’ & Professional Hunters’ Associations of Africa (OPHAA)

 The mission of OPHAA is to promote legal and ethical fair-chase sustainable hunting in Africa through communication, unity, community support, and cooperation between nationally recognized African hunting associations by means of a code of conduct that is strictly adhered to by each association and their members in their representative country.

 Big Life Foundation (BLF)

-The African Billfish Foundation (CFT)
+The African Billfish Foundation (ABF)

 Dallas Safari Club (DSC)